AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 Attached to the nav bar is an audio player for a relaxing background of birds chirping and a slight breeze.
 It needs to be manually initiated and will not auto play.

 ### Landing page
 ![alt text](/images-for-readme/landinghero.png)

-The landing features a calm hero image with a simple text with the clubs name, setting the stage for relaxation and simplicity.
+The landing features a calm hero image with a simple text with the club’s name, setting the stage for relaxation and simplicity.

 ### About us
 ![alt text](/images-for-readme/about-us.png)

-This section details who Zenflow is, a motivational section to explain that no matter the users skill level, they might still find something relevant, what a user could expect from participating in the classes, and whom they'd be training with.
+This section details who Zenflow is, a motivational section to explain that no matter the user’s skill level, they might still find something relevant, what a user could expect from participating in the classes, and whom they'd be training with.

 ### Meet the trainers